bewayo2/KeyWordGenerator/STREAMLIT_CLOUD_SETUP.md

 ## Secrets Format

-Add all your environment variables in the following format:
+Add all your environment variables in the following format (flat structure):

 ```toml
 google_ads_developer_token = "your_developer_token_here"